kgateway-dev/kgateway/docs/content/guides/security/tls/mtls/_index.md

 To make the default extauth server work with mTLS, the extauth deployment adds in an Envoy sidecar and SDS sidecar.

-The configuration for the extauth envoy sidecar can be found in the extauth-sidecar-config confimap.
+The configuration for the extauth envoy sidecar can be found in the extauth-sidecar-config confimap in the gloo-system namespace.
+It:

+1) listens to 127.0.0.1:9955 and routes to Gloo's XDS port.
+2) listens to 0.0.0.0:8083 and routes to 127.0.0.1:8084, extauth's Server Port.

+The SDS sidecar watches the gloo-mtls-certs and applies those certs along both routes.

 ### Rate-limiting Server